belowzero273/promgaz-mars/readme.md

-# Gazprom Dobycha Mars LLC Web Application
+# Promgaz Dobycha Mars LLC Web Application

-Gazprom Dobycha Mars LLC Web Application (GDMWA) is a NodeJS/MySQL/MongoDB web site of a fictional company that contains various vulnerabilities.
+Promgaz Dobycha Mars LLC Web Application (PDMWA) is a NodeJS/MySQL/MongoDB web site of a fictional company that contains various vulnerabilities.
 Its main purpose is to train web developers to write secure code as well as to help pentesters to practice their skills.

 I personally use this app during my classes with web developers of different skill levels.